dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 As we can see the first two paths have a common part, but belongs to different file system so we need to implement a function that given a path return a reference of the file system it belongs to.

-How to do it is pretty simple, we scan the list, and search for the "longest" mountpoint that is contained in the path, so in the first example, we can see that there are two items in the array that are contained in the path: _"/" (0)_, and _"/home" (3)_, and the longest one is number 3, so this is the file system our function is going to return (wheter it is going to be an id or the reference to the mountpoint item).
+How to do it is pretty simple, we scan the list, and search for the "longest" mountpoint that is contained in the path, so in the first example, we can see that there are two items in the array that are contained in the path: _"/" (0)_, and _"/home" (3)_, and the longest one is number 3, so this is the file system our function is going to return (whether it is going to be an id or the reference to the mountpoint item).

 The second path instead has three mountpoints contained into it: _/" (0)_, _"/home/mount" (1)_, _"/home" (3)_, in this case we are going to return 1.